kevinblumenfeld/Posh365/README.md

 Detailed help with examples can be found here:
 https://github.com/kevinblumenfeld/365Tools/blob/master/365Tools/docs/New-UserToCloud.md

+#SYNOPSIS

+1. Connect-ToExchange - on premise connections to on prem Exchange
+2. Connect-ToCloud – connects to all 365 services incl support for mfa also azure
+3. Convert-ToShared – Converts a cloud user mailbox/ad attributes to a shared mailbox then removes licences
+4. Set-CloudLicense – fairly sophisticated licensing function to license one, many or all mailbox in 365.
+Can migrate licenses between skus also
+5. Get-CloudLicense – Breakdown of a user’s license by SKU and respective options and if enabled or disabled for said user.
+6. Rename-SamAccount – If a SamAccountName needs to be renamed of a mail-enabled user, this adjusts all the proper attributes
+7. Rename-User – When a person’s name changes due to marriage etc. this properly adjusts attributes and unchecks and rechecks email address policy (auto apply) to force email address addition.
+8. Sync-ADConnect – Forces a sync of AD Connect from any computer on the network
+9. Sync-AD – Replicates AD from each domain controller in the forest.
+10. New-UserToCloud – One command does this..
+a.
+Creates an AD User either newly or by copying an existing users attributes (similar to “Copy” in ADUC – all group memberships and the like)
+b.
+User is prompted to select an OU from Out-GridView
+c.
+Creates connected mailbox for said user in Office 365
+d.
+User is prompted with Out-GridView with all SKUs & Options that is assigned to the user
+e.
+Forces a Sync of AD Connect – if busy it waits till AD Connect will accept a sync command and does so
+f.
+With -Shared switch the mailbox is created/converted to a shared mailbox and licenses are removed
+g.
+The first time the user uses New-UserToCloud this script they are auto-prompted to select options with these commands:
+i.
+Select-ADConnectServer - self explanatory
+ii.
+Select-DisplayNameFormat – where they choose Firstname Lastname or Lastname, Firstname for displayname in ADUC (what you see looking at a user in ADUC without opening them)
+iii.
+Select-DomainController – It is recommended to select the DC that AD Connect looks too..
+AD Connect can be set to look in order and this is explained in HELP of New-UserToCloud
+iv.
+Select-ExchangeServer – self explanatory
+v.
+Select-TargetAddressSuffix – this is here just in case the companies accepted domains contains more than one targetaddress suffix for example, contoso.mail.onmicrosoft.com & fabrikam.mail.onmicrosoft.com
+vi.
+All choices are saved to text files and can be called again by function name or by simply calling Select-Options, which will allow the user to run thru each of the above’s Out-Gridviews
+11. Get-MfaStats – Will take pipeline input of upn(s) and reveal the last time the Managed Folder Assistant serviced their mailbox (or archive mailbox), count of what in mailbox was tagged/deleted what in dumpster was tagged/deleted – can also request MFA to process the mailbox.
+This data is usually hard to interpret as it is in XML.. this renders nicely for export or screenviewing
+12. Get-RetentionLinks – This gets all RetentionPolicies and their respective Retention Tags (linked) shows tag linked, age, action, type enabled and comment

 **Several more functions are included and their help will be detailed here in the near future.**